Dynamsoft/barcode-reader-javascript/README.md

 The initialization includes the following steps:

-* Download
+1. Download

 `Dynamsoft.BarcodeReader._onWasmDownloaded` is a built-in callback that gets triggered when the WebAssembly files are downloaded.
 As the downloading only happens on the first use, this callback will only be triggered once as well (assume that the user doesn't clear the old cached files).

-* Compile
+2. Compile

 The WebAssembly files are automatically compiled once downloaded.
 The compilation time varies among different devices & browsers.
 While it takes less than tenth of a seconds on latest phones or PCs, it may take seconds on some older devices.

+3. Initialize

 The library needs to initialize every time the page loads.
 Use the following code to listen to the initialization process: